umarhunter/what-a-match/README.md

 # What-a-Match

 This project provides a demonstration of Gale-Shapley's (1962) and Irving's (1985) algorithms for Stable Matching and Stable Roommate (respectively) using the open-source Python ```matching``` library.
 This project was created as my final project for Hunter College's **CSCI49387: Distributed Artificial Intelligence** taught by Dr. Anita Raja.

+The purpose of this project is to familiarize students with how matching algorithms function by providing an easy to use UI to run demo matches.

 A long term goal is to incorporate illustrations of Niclas Boehmer & Klaus Heeger's paper "Adapting Stable Matchings to Forced and Forbidden Pairs" [[AAMAS 2023]](https://arxiv.org/abs/2204.10040) so we can adapt our matches as the scenarios shift.